OpenTails/CRUMPET-Android/README.md

 The app will send a text string to the tail to the right characteristic.
 And there are 11 built in moves you can call up immediately.

-You cannot use DIGITAiL when it is connected to the power supply, however you can with MiTail.
+You cannot use DIGITAiL when it is connected to the power supply, but you can use MiTail whilst its charging.

 ## BUILT IN MOVES